YingZhou001/POPdemog/README.md

 **Notice:** Safari may automatically unzip the gz file when download the package source, please check this [page](https://apple.stackexchange.com/questions/961/how-to-stop-safari-from-unzipping-files-after-download) for setting how to download without unzipping files.

+This package applies to R of version later than ..

 ## Docs and materials: doc/

 User can start with the [tutorial](doc/POPdemog-tutorial.md), and check function details with the [manual](doc/POPdemog-manual.pdf)